erikao/journohackdays/long-form.md

 **Note**: The [Hack Weekends Guide](https://github.com/kinlane/hack-weekends-guide) has a lot of great tips in considering spaces including network capacity, accessibility, security, etc. These considerations are even more important if you'll be the first ones to host an event like a hack day in a certain space.
 Some spaces sort of know the drill, but you can't assume that and will want to check in with the space hosts on a lot of details about the space to make sure it will work for your event.

-## Sponsorships and fundraising
+### Sponsorships and fundraising
 How are you going to pay for the space and everything else you have planned?
 Sponsorships are the primary way hack days are paid for.
 Companies that care about what you do contribute some amount of money or in-kind donation of things like space and food to help you have a great event.
 Typically, in exchange, the company gets some acknowledgement on your event materials and a hearty shout out and thank you during your event.
 Sponsorships can get far more detailed and complex, but that's a decent starting place.

 Who do you ask?
 Hopefully someone on your organizing committee already has this fundraising skill set.
 For most small scale event you'll want to ask local companies you know.
 You can ask your favorite coffee shop to donate the morning coffee.
 Ask a local web hosting company if they could contribute space.
 OpenNews offers sponsorship.
 Your local tech community might offer small grants.

 Your main costs are likely to be food and space and luckily those are things that can be donated in-kind, which can often be a less intimidating thing to ask for than money.
 But you should also feel comfortable asking for money.
 Think about what a sponsor gets in exchange for supporting your event: how do the sponsor's goals align with your event's goals? how does a healthy journalism technology community benefit your sponsor? how has your loyalty to the local business benefitted them in the past?

 Fundraising is a huge area, and the source of a tremendous amount of anxiety.
-That's a big part of why [OpenNews' sponsorships](liiiink) are so straightforward.
+That's a big part of why [OpenNews' sponsorships](http://mozillaopennews.org/hackdays.html) are so straightforward.
 What other questions about fundraising do you have?

-## Registration
+### Registration
 Most events offer an open online registration via Eventbrite, Ticketleap, Brown Paper Tickets, or some similar service.
 Some events go the webform route, but the ticketing services offer some nice automated emails and sign up management tools that you might not have with a webform.

 The sign up technology you utilize is not nearly as important as what you put on the form.
-* **Tone** Again, direct this at your audience, but overly friendly or jokey registration pages can be alienating to some people, particularly new participants.
-Use clear, [inclusive](link) links.
+* **Tone:** Again, direct this at your audience, but overly friendly or jokey registration pages can be alienating to some people, particularly new participants.
+Use clear, inclusive language.
-* **Details** Include all the relevant event details on this page: location, date, any procedure for accessing the venue, event theme, etc. Triple check that all of this information is correct.
+* **Details:** Include all the relevant event details on this page: location, date, any procedure for accessing the venue, event theme, etc. Triple check that all of this information is correct.
 And then check it again.
-(Details matter, which you'll learn the hard way when you send people 4 blocks out of the way in the snow.)
-* **Participant types** You should ask people to self identify with their skill set.
+* **Participant types:** You should ask people to self identify with their skill set.
 This will make it easy for you to track and control the porportion of different skill types at the event.
 Use clear, descriptive language of the participant types.
 Also, do include an other option for people who maybe fall into a few types or are unsure how to answer.
 You can always email people to clarify later.
-* **Contact info and additional questions** Most forms require name and email.
+* **Contact info and additional questions:** Most forms require name and email.
 Beyond that, it can be helpful to ask for organizational affiliation, Twitter handle, website, and other contact or identifying information.
 You may also want to ask things like "How did you hear about the event?"
 Be conscious of which questions are required and optional.
 It'd be a bummer if someone couldn't register for your event just cause they don't use Twitter.

-## Promotion
+### Promotion
 Once you have an event registration page, you'll want to tell people about your event!
 You may also have a website and Twitter account just for your event.
 Someone on your organizing committee may have designed a nifty logo you can use to brand your event.
 Spread the word via whichever platforms your community uses most.
 Attend events in your community and ask if you can give a quick plug about your upcoming event.

 A great way to promote your event can be through partnerships.
 Organizations in your community might be willing to cross list your event and suggest it to your members.
 Your event sponsors are also a great source of help promoting your event (and by extension their investment in your event!).